DistriLab/msess-visualizer/ecce/patch-notes.md

-# default
+# fix-graphics-positions
-This is the default branch.
+Increase window size.
+Place graphics in the proper place.